aws/sagemaker-python-sdk/doc/api/training/smp_versions/v1.2.0/smd_model_parallel_pytorch.rst

       model partition so that each rank knows its local parameters.

    .. function:: register_post_partition_hook(hook)
-      :noindex:

       Registers a callable ``hook`` to
       be executed after the model is partitioned.
-This is useful in situations where an operation needs to be executed after the model partition during the first call to ``smp.step`` but before the actual execution of the first forward pass.
+This is useful in situations where an operation needs to be executed after the model partition during the first call to ``smp.step``, but before the actual execution of the first forward pass.
 Returns a ``RemovableHandle`` object ``handle``, which can be used to remove the hook by calling ``handle.remove()``.

    .. function:: cpu( )
-      :noindex:

       Allgathers parameters and buffers across all ``mp_rank``\ s and moves them to the CPU.

+   .. function:: join( )

+      **Available for PyTorch 1.7 only**
+      A context manager to be used in conjunction with an instance of ``smp.DistributedModel``to be able to train with uneven inputs across participating processes.
+This is only supported when ``ddp=True`` for ``smp.DistributedModel``.
+This will use the join with the wrapped ``DistributedDataParallel`` instance.
+Please see: `join <https://pytorch.org/docs/stable/generated/torch.nn.parallel.DistributedDataParallel.html#torch.nn.parallel.DistributedDataParallel.join>`__.

 .. class:: smp.DistributedOptimizer
-   :noindex:

    **Parameters**
    - ``optimizer``